thisyearnofear/ify-agent/README.md

 - `@snel scrollify. position at 10, 20` - Applies the scrollify overlay with positioning
 - `@snel lensify this photo. opacity to 0.5` - Applies the lensify overlay with opacity adjustment
 - `@snel overlay with degenify. color to red` - Applies the degenify overlay with color adjustment
+- `@snel higherise this` - Applies the higherise overlay to the parent image
+- `@snel dickbuttify this photo` - Applies the dickbuttify overlay to the parent image
+- `@snel nikefy. scale to 0.4` - Applies the nikefy overlay with scaling
+- `@snel nounify this. position at 20, 30` - Applies the nounify overlay with positioning
+- `@snel baseify this image. opacity to 0.6` - Applies the baseify overlay with opacity adjustment
+- `@snel clankerify. color to green` - Applies the clankerify overlay with color adjustment

 The bot is smart enough to understand that when you reply to a cast and use phrases like "this image", "this photo", or simply specify an overlay mode, you want to apply the overlay to the image in the parent cast.